farlee2121/FsSpec/doc/2022-04-20 Test-only approaches.md

 The next step is trying to generate for all types on a function.
 Probably start w/ explicit, then some convention-based Arb config

 Then there might be some FsCheck.Instrument package or cli tool that tries to auto build constrainted arbs for all functions based on a config or search pattern

+## New VS Code test runner

+I notice there's an new test explorer section that handles Expecto fantastically.
+It handles
+- go-to-test
+- run tests in file
+- inline test
+- run test from inline status
+- reveal in test explorer

+It isn't part of Test UI or the .Net Core Test Explorer extensions.
+I disabled both.
+- ionide? -> !!! this appears to be it.
+The test view goes away when I disable ionide

+The only features missing
+- debug test
+- recognizing xunit tests